Until recently virtual reality was a fantasy. But today this immersive technology is profoundly penetrating our lives.

 Interactivity is an inherent part of the high-level virtual experience.
 While simple virtual reality apps rely only on visual and aural sensory, complex healthcare VR apps like RASimAS and Simsurgery, allow users to interact with virtual three-dimensional objects.

-Without the element of interactivity, users can’t perceive virtual environments as realistically as they perceive real world.
+Without the element of interactivity, users can’t perceive virtual environments as realistically as they perceive the real world.
 Interaction is crucial for virtual reality experiences since it provides users with a full set of senses they usually experience in everyday life.

 Depending on the level of realism, virtual reality can be divided into three major categories or types.
 Each category provides its own level of immersion thus allowing users to experience artificial worlds on a different engagement level.